Prepare early for the UK mandate—without rework

 Transaction scope: The B2B mandate covers domestic B2B transactions.
 SII covers VAT ledgers for issued and received invoices.
 VERI*FACTU covers billing records generated and preserved through compliant invoicing systems.

-Timeline: Spain approved the B2B e-invoicing mandate on 24 March 2026.
-Rollout will begin after the forthcoming Ministerial Order: 12 months later for businesses with turnover above €8 million and 24 months later for all others.
-VERI*FACTU applies separately from January 1, 2027 for corporate income taxpayers and from July 1, 2027 for other affected taxpayers.
+Timeline: Spain introduced the B2B e-invoicing mandate through Law 18/2022.
+Rollout begins after the implementing regulation is approved: one year later for businesses and professionals with annual turnover above €8 million and two years later for all others.
+VERI*FACTU applies separately from 1 January 2027 for corporate income taxpayers and from 1 July 2027 for other affected taxpayers.

 Formats & transmission: The B2B model combines interoperable private platforms with a public solution.
 Structured e-invoices and invoice status information are core elements, with further technical details to follow.

 Penalties: Non-compliance with B2B e-invoicing obligations may lead to penalties under the applicable legal framework.
-SII penalties are calculated under separate VAT reporting rules.
+VERI*FACTU and SII penalties are calculated under separate rules.

 Archiving: The standard legal retention period for invoices and tax-related documents in Spain is 6 years.